June 15, 2020

 Academic experiences are not limited to discussions and studies enclosed by a set of classroom walls.
 Kenyon also offers students the opportunity to interact with the surrounding community.
 Fieldwork is common to many of the courses offered related to sustainability, providing students with a unique level of engagement with life beyond the hill.

 Sustainability-related courses and projects have been identified as part of a special academic initiative.
 The development of the environmental studies major in 2017 has generated an elevated level of interest in students and opened up new opportunities.
-The sample courses below, or find out more about the special academic initiative in sustainability.
-For more courses, please also see the academic requirements for the environmental studies concentration.
+The sample courses below are just a few of the sustainability-related courses offered at Kenyon.
+For a longer list of courses, please view the academic requirements for the environmental studies concentration.

 ENVS 253 Sustainable Agriculture